ulixee/platform/datastore/docs/basics/crawler.md

   - NOTE: Crawlers do not specify `Output`, but must return an object implementing `toCrawlerOutput(): Promise<ICrawlerOutputSchema>`.
 This is an object containing `version`, `sessionId` and `crawler`.
 - schema `IExtractorSchema`.
 Optional [schema](../advanced/extractor-schemas.md) defining the type-checked _input_ (only) parameters for the function.
 Output is not supported for Crawlers.
 - disableCache `boolean`.
 Optional parameter to disable automatic caching of results.
 - basePrice `number`.
-Optional price that this query costs.
+Optional price per access.
+It's called "base price" because a query might join multiple data entities.
 - name `string`.
 Optional name for this Crawler, primarily used only if defining a Crawler outside a Datastore.
+- description `string`.
+Optional description for this function, primarily for documentation website

 The second argument is a list of zero or more plugins.